 \begin{example} Continuing on from Example~\ref{ex:extended2}, one sees that none of the tropical maps appearing there have terminal tails.
 In this case, Proposition~\ref{claim:unique} can be applied for the two types of tropical maps parameterized by the cone $\sigma = \RR_{\ge 0} \ell^* + \RR_{\ge 0} (\delta^*+\ell^*)$.
 These curves are those appearing in Figures~\ref{Figure5} and \ref{Figure6}, also depicted on the right-hand side of Figure~\ref{sigmam}.
 In the case of these two families of curves, the unique $i$ given by Proposition~\ref{claim:unique} is $i=1$ and $2$ for the first and second respectively.
-In those figures, we label this edge as $E_q$, and also indicate the corresponding node $q$ of the domain curve. \end{example}
+In Figures~\ref{Figure5},\ref{Figure6}, we label this edge as $E_q$, and also indicate the corresponding node $q$ of the domain curve. \end{example}

 \begin{remark} The first place terminal tails caused problems was described in Remark~\ref{rmk:first place tails}, where they interfere with independence of modulus in $\overline\shM_{0,4}$.
 We now see a second place where terminal tails may cause problems.
 If $G$ has a terminal tail in Proposition~\ref{claim:unique}, there may not be an edge along which to split.
 This will cause problems in the final stage of the proof, namely in the proof of Theorem~\ref{thm:main comparison}, as not all curves in the moduli space $\scrM^{\ddagger}_y$ will have a choice of splitting.
 Again, we need to know contributions from such curves vanish.
 This requires another application of the no-tail lemma, Lemma~\ref{thm:no-tail-lemma}. \end{remark}

 As mentioned earlier, there is another type of tail which we will also have to deal with in the last steps of the proof: